 TRIP PREPARATION CHECK LIST

-☐ Consider Purchasing Travel Protection: Help to protect yourself, your belongings, and your vacation with the purchase of a short-term Travel Protection Plan.
-A Travel Protection Plan can help cover your non-refundable payments should you have to cancel your trip due to a covered illness or injury.
-Because we begin working to prepare for your trip upon receipt of your deposit, and may be turning other prospective guests away while holding space for you, there are cancellation fees that will apply regardless of why or when you might need to cancel.
-The cost for the optional Travel Protection is listed on your trip invoice.
-All Plan Benefits are administered by Trip Mate, Inc. (in CA & UT, dba Trip Mate Insurance Agency).
-For a complete description of Trip Mate’s Plan online go to: www.tripmate.com/wpF431H or call Trip Mate at 800-888-7292 (reference Plan # F431H).
-Please Note: Purchase this Plan within 14 days of the date we receive your initial deposit and the exclusion for Pre-Existing Medical Conditions will be waived, provided you are not disabled from travel at the time the plan is purchased.
+☐Consider Purchasing Travel Protection: We recommend the purchase of the OARS Travel Protection Plan to help protect you before and during your trip.
+A travel protection plan can help with reimbursement of your non-refundable payments in the event you have to cancel your trip due to listed reasons such as a covered illness or injury.
+Because we begin working to prepare for your trip upon receipt of your deposit and may be turning other prospective guests away while holding space for you, there are cancellation fees that will apply regardless of why or when you might need to cancel.
+We list the cost for the optional OARS Travel Protection Plan on your trip invoice.

 ☐ Trip Forms (online): Each participant will need to complete the required trip forms within two weeks of making a booking.
 Refer to your confirmation e-mail for the link to the online forms.
 If you prefer to fill out paper forms, please let us know right away.
 If you are reserving within 60 days of departure, your forms must be completed immediately to ensure we can properly plan for your trip.

 ☐ Reserve flights, shuttles and lodging: Verify with your adventure consultant that your trip has met minimum numbers prior to booking flights and/or reserving overnight lodging for the night before and after your trip, if applicable.